sanderslab/magellanmapper/README.md

 - Format and mount data and swap drives
 - Create swap files

-#### Run Clrbrain on server
+#### Run MagellanMapper on server

-Log into your instance and run the Clrbrain pipeline of choice.
+Log into your instance and run the MagellanMapper pipeline of choice.

 - SSH into your server instance, typically with port forwarding to allow VNC access: